seanox/xml-micro-exchange-js/manual/installation.md

   + data
     - <storage>.xml
     - ...
+  + docs
+    - ...
   + logs
     - <date>-<host>-access.log
     - <date>-error.log
     - <date>-output.log
     - ...
+  + tmp
+    - ...
   - service.js
 ```
-The directories `/xmex/conf`, `/xmex/data`, `/xmex/logs` can be mapped, binded
+The directories `/xmex/conf`, `/xmex/data`, `/xmex/docs`, `/xmex/logs` and
-to other places or be changed and overwritten in their own images.
-For the
+`/xmex/tmp` can be mapped, binded to other places or be changed and
-configuration of the service `/xmex/conf/service.ini` is used.
+overwritten in their own images.
+For the configuration of the service
+`/xmex/conf/service.ini` is used.

+The directory `/xmex/tmp` is used as temporary storage for the XSLT processor.
+The directory must be mapped if the container is used with a read-only file
+system.
+Location and name of the directory are not configurable.
+XMEX uses
+`/xmex/tmp` or `/xmex/temp` if they exist.
+Otherwise the working directory is
+used.

+The directory `/xmex/docs` is used as place of the files for the integrated web
+server.
+This is used for requests outside of the XMEX API path.
+This function
+must be enabled and configured in the `service.ini` section `CONTENT`.